ruthelizancoh/sentinelcity/README.md

 ## About Me

-An aspiring software engineer focused to archieve a safe and comfortable digital environment.Enjoy.
+An aspiring software engineer focused to achieve a safe and comfortable digital environment.Enjoy.